 Repeated in different topics and redundant

 The results from the curriculum analysis revealed that there were overlap of concepts with what was covered at the Lower Secondary as well as concepts within different topics of the same subject.
-In addition, a number of syllabuses had content that is no longer necessary for today’s contemporary society and the 21st century.
-This led to content overloads in those syllabuses.
+In addition, a number of syllabuses had content that is no longer necessary for today’s the contemporary society and the 21st century.
+This led to content overloads in those sylltabuses.

 1.1 Changes to Curriculum